Alimadcorp/learning-c/README.md

 It is preferred to add gcc.exe to path

 To compile and run do:
 ```
     gcc <name>.c -o dev/out.exe; ./dev/out.exe
 In /programs

+All programs are also pre-built into the /build directory, double click any program to run.

+To recompile all files, run compile.bat